Understanding and Obtaining the SBA’s WOSB and EDWOSB Certifications

 Contact Info: Haley may be contacted by telephone at (785) 200-8919 or by email at firstname.lastname@example.org.

-Matt enjoys working with small businesses to help them solve their problems.
-You can follow Matt on Twitter @MoriartyGovCon or email him at email@example.com.
+Nicole enjoys helping small businesses solve their problems.
+You can email Nicole at email@example.com.